tim96/CheatSheet/README.md

 TODO:

-- [ ] Add gulp and bower support to work with resource files
+- [X] Add gulp and bower support to work with resource files
+- [ ] Add new fields to save view count and comments
 - [ ] Add function to save post view
 - [ ] Upgrade project from symfony 2.7 to symfony 2.8
 - [ ] After upgrade project fix all deprecations in code